How should you assess project management methodologies?

 1. First, determine project drivers and then identify and weigh the primary goals and priorities of the project.

-2. After determining the business drivers, project requirements, and goals, identify all the criteria that a methodology will impact and vice versa.
+2. After determining the business drivers, project requirements, and goals, identify all the criteria a methodology will impact and vice versa.

 5. Consider which methodology will yield the best results and offer the least risk.